Halberd Corporation: Halberd Corp. Signs Significant Revenue Sharing Agreement with Athena GTX

 Athena will employ its successful history of securing government contracts, spearheading such initiatives

-JACKSON CENTER, PA / ACCESSWIRE / January 9, 2024 / Halberd Corporation (OTC PINK:HALB) is thrilled to declare the formalization of a profitable revenue-sharing accord with Athena GTX, Inc., of Johnston, Iowa, (www.athenagtx.com).
+JACKSON CENTER, PA / ACCESSWIRE / January 10, 2024 / Halberd Corporation (OTC-PINK:HALB) is thrilled to declare the formalization of a profitable revenue-sharing accord with Athena GTX, Inc., of Johnston, Iowa, (www.athenagtx.com).
 Athena GTX is a private enterprise specializing in providing medical care solutions tailored for first responders in both civilian and government sectors.

 Dr. Mark Darrah, CEO of Athena, stated; "The combination of ongoing University research on Halberd's unique concept products today, with very credible preliminary results, and the enormous market demands we serve, is a natural win-win for both companies.
 Our plan is to bolster funding in these efforts, capture new research dollars from the government, and push the technology solutions through the FDA and into vertical markets expeditiously.
 These product solutions dovetail nicely into what we do now and whom we serve.
 I could not be more pleased!